plisskien/OneTap.su-JavaScript/README.md

  Legit Anti-Aim Auto Directions

-  -It will automatically change AA directions (Only For Legit CFG)
+  - It will automatically change AA directions (Only For Legit CFG)

 # These scripts are not belongs to me, I have modified them or i use them.